 Natural-Looking Surfaces and Honest Materials

-Natural surfaces and real materials show up everywhere—think wood grain, linen, wool, stone, and matte ceramics.
+Natural surfaces and real materials show up everywhere, think wood grain, linen, wool, stone, and matte ceramics.
 They feel solid and inviting, not flashy or overdone.

 Texture as The Main Source of Depth

 Texture really does the heavy lifting here.
 Rather than piling on decorations, this style leans on woven fabrics, soft rugs, and layered finishes to build depth and warmth.
-It keeps things cozy without making the room feel busy.
+It keeps things cosy without making the room feel busy.
 Floors matter more than you’d think, too.
 That’s actually what we dig into in The Role of Floor Texture in Creating Visual Warmth.

 Soft, Flattering Light